When Machines Join the Moral Circle: The Persona Effect of Generative AI Agents in Collaborative Reasoning: Method

 \subsection{Study Design}

 We conducted a between-subjects experiment to investigate how a generative AI teammate shapes collaborative reasoning in the moral reasoning task.
 Participants were assigned to one of three group types: a human-only control, a hybrid team with a \textit{supportive} AI, or a hybrid team with a \textit{contrarian} AI.
 The two AI personas embodied distinct social–epistemic orientations from collaborative learning research, one promoting consensus, the other stimulating cognitive conflict.
-Each group followed an \textit{individual–group–individual} (\textit{IGI}) sequence (Figure \ref{fig:igi_design}).
+Each group followed an \textit{individual–group–individual} (\textit{IGI}) sequence (Figure 1).
 Firstly, participants completed the task individually to establish a baseline.
 Next, triads engaged in a 10-minute synchronous discussion to reach a shared ranking, generating the discourse data analysed here.
 Lastly, participants repeated the task individually to assess post-collaboration changes in moral decision and justification.
 Group assignment was randomised, and participants were told they would collaborate with two other online “students,” without mention of potential AI involvement, to preserve ecological validity \cite{shanahan_role_2023}.
+The choice of a triadic structure (two humans, one AI) rather than a dyad or a four-member group was driven by a specific design rationale.
+Dyads involving an AI can devolve into straightforward question-and-answer interactions or direct human compliance \cite{song2025interaction}, lacking the complex multi-party dynamics essential for CSCL.
+Conversely, four-member groups can lead to conversational fragmentation and social loafing \cite{williams1981identifiability}.
+A triad forces a true multi-party dynamic where alliances can form, including a deliberate "2 vs 1" scenario.
+This setup explicitly tests whether an AI can disrupt or stabilize human-human alignment, mimicking authentic social pressures of consensus and dissent while maintaining high individual accountability.